Hichahy/react_bikes/README.md

 About the application
 This is a simulation of a bicycle shop.
 Admin can manage product cards.
-He can add and remove cards and check & deleted orders, but only after logging in as admin.
+He can add bikes, remove cards, check & deleted orders from dashboard level, but only after logging in as admin.
+Ewerything is responsive!

 admin@admin.com
 123456